MacroWil/e-commmerse-backend/README.md

 ## Installation

 Clone the code to an empty file from the GitHub page, in terminal run the command "npm i".
-Be sure to have Node.js installed on your machine. then run "mysql -u root -p" and initialize the schema.sql and then run the command "npm run seed".
-Be sure to have mysql installed on your machine. create a .env file in the main directory and enter DB_NAME='ecommerce_db' DB_USER='(your user name)' DB_PW='(your password)', in order to allow the code to access mysql features.
+Be sure to have Node.js installed on your machine. then run "mysql -u root -p" and run "source db/schema.sql" exit mysql and then run the command "npm run seed".
+Be sure to have mysql installed on your machine. update the .env.EXAMPLE file to only be .env, then uppdate the file with DB_USER='(your user name)' DB_PW='(your password)', in order to allow the code to access mysql features.

 ## Contributing